Nurbanu Sultan

 ÇEMBERLİTAŞ HAMMAM

-Nurbanu Sultan commissioned Çemberlitaş Hammam to be a source of income for financing development of new mosque complexes, such as Atik Valide Mosque.
+Nurbanu Sultan also commissioned the Çemberlitaş Hammam as a revenue source to fund the construction of new religious complexes, including the Atik Valide Mosque.

 Çemberlitaş Bath